edollar-project/arqma-blockchain-explorer/README.md

-# EDL Blockchain Explorer
+# eDollar (EDL) Blockchain Explorer

-Currently available Arqma blockchain explorers have several limitations which are of special importance to privacy-oriented users:
+Currently available CN blockchain explorers have several limitations which are of special importance to privacy-oriented users:

  - they use JavaScript,
  - have images which might be used for [cookieless tracking](http://lucb1e.com/rp/cookielesscookies/),
  - track users activates through google analytics,
- - are closed sourced,
+ - are closed source,
  - are not available as hidden services,
  - do not support testnet nor stagenet networks,
  - have limited JSON API.

 In this release, based upon Onion Loki Blockchain Explorer, these limitations are addressedas follows: